Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 After the inspection, the buyer may submit a repair request.

-Repair negotiations should be reviewed carefully based on:
+Repair negotiations should be evaluated based on:

 • Contract terms